-To avoid any misunderstandings, it is important that the agreement is clear re: expectations on the part of the SSM and the Training Incumbent / Incumbent.
+To avoid any misunderstandings, it is important that the agreement is clear re: expectations (see also Section 5, 'Managing Expectations' above) on the part of the SSM and the Training Incumbent / Incumbent.
 To this end, it is helpful, as part of the agreement, to consider the following:

-- The SSM's skills and experience

-- Expected time commitment to parochial work

-- Details of time 'off' and holidays

-- Details of supervision meetings, including frequency

-- What other meetings the SSM is expected to attend e.g., PCC

-- Any specific or special responsibilities the SSM may have in the parish

-- Provision of office and clerical support

-- Expectations around clerical dress, including during services

-- Expenses

-- Ministerial formation and continuing ministerial development

-- Confidentiality.
+- The SSM's skills and experience - Expected time commitment to parochial work - Details of time 'off' and holidays (see also Section 5, 'Managing Expectations' above) - Details of supervision meetings, including frequency - What other meetings the SSM is expected to attend e.g., PCC - Any specific or special responsibilities the SSM may have in the parish - Provision of office and clerical support - Expectations around clerical dress, including during services - Expenses - Ministerial formation and continuing ministerial development, including Pastoral Supervision, spiritual direction etc - Confidentiality.